bibek12345/DIPC/CloudWorkshop_DIPC_1000.md

 5. Edit this sqlnet.ora file to include your key directory.

-MAGU: sqlnet.ora is in teh key directory so why should i modify the file I just copied ????
+MAGU: sqlnet.ora is in the key directory so why should I modify the file I just copied ????
 And the sqlnet.ora in compute02 points to directory /tmp/apt which is another copy of the key directory.
 Why is that???

 ![](images/1000/image1000_6.png)